fineartdev/superset-docker/README.md

 ## Versions

 This repo is tagged in parallel with superset.
-Pulling `amancevice/superset:0.17.3` will fetch the image of this repository running superset version `0.17.3`.
+Pulling `fineart/superset:latest` will fetch the image of this repository running superset version `latest`.
 It is possible that the `latest` tag includes new features/support libraries but will usually be in sync with the latest semantic version.

 ## Configuration